 About me and my therapy practice

 My professional background is occupational therapy, dealing predominantly with clients with mental health issues.
 I have been involved in the health care environment for 30 years both in the NHS and latterly the voluntary sector.
 For the past 20 years I have specialised in the care and support of people, and their families, with Autism and related conditions.
 I also have a specific interest in working in the areas of relationship difficulties and mental health issues.
 I am an integrative counsellor using the skills of CBT and psychodynamic approaches within a person centered ethos.
-My practice is grounded in the ethical guidelines of BACP, BAOT and IACP.
+My practice is grounded in the ethical guidelines of BACP (British Association of Counselling and Psychotherapy) and BAOT (British Association of Occupational Therapists).
 My academic qualifications and practice enables me to provide supervision to counsellors and student counsellors.

 Types of therapy